msprev/pandocinject/doc/readme.md

 Brackets can be used to group expressions.

 Sometimes you want to select a particular item.
-You do not need to write a custom selector to do this. panzerinject will create a single-item selector on the fly based on two identifying attributes of an item: `uuid` and `slug`.
+You do not need to write a custom selector class to do this. panzerinject can create a selector for a single item on the fly based on two identifying attributes of an item: `uuid` and `slug`.

 ``` html
 <div class="inject-talk" source="talks.yaml" select="uuid=6342F747-4294-4036-BE77-10364924164D" format="Homepage"></div>
 <div class="inject-talk" source="talks.yaml" select="slug=my-great-talk" format="Homepage"></div>
 ```

+In order for this to work, the relevant item must have either a `uuid` or `slug` attribute.

 uuid/slug selectors can be freely mixed with the names of other selectors in boolean expressions.

 ### `format`

-The `format` attribute takes the name of single Python formatter class.
+The `format` attribute takes the name of a Python class -- the 'formatter' class.
-    You can create these classes easily by subclassing `Formatter` from module `pandocinject` and tweaking the result to suit your needs.
+    You can create formatter classes by subclassing `Formatter` from module `pandocinject` and tweaking the result to suit your needs.
+    This is described below.

 ``` html
 <div class="inject-talk" source="talks.yaml" select="JointAuthor" format="Homepage"></div>